Subscribe

 Harbor

 Harbor is currently the least popular VALORANT agent on ranked as he has been for a long, long time.
-As a controller, Harbor offers a below average set of abilities.
+As a controller, Harbor offers a below-average set of abilities.
 He does have a flexible wall that can be bent to cover multiple chokepoints and also slows enemies down for a moment.
 But that’s about it.
 His Cascades aren’t always discouraging enough to push enemies back, making it difficult for the team to dig out space.
 His Cove has bullet-bending properties, but it can be shot down almost instantly.

 How we determine our VALORANT agent rankings